 Abstract

 The paper investigates the audience rating of the Nigerian 2019 presidential election in Lagos State.
-Through the use if this investigative study the researcher will be able to find out the popular opinion of Lagos state citizens towards the 2019 Presidential elections.
+Through this survey, the researcher will be able to find out the popular opinion of Lagos state citizens towards the 2019 Presidential elections.
 The research used the qualitative method of data collection and analysis.
 Using both the primary and secondary data, the primary data was gathered through the distribution of effective questionnaires from a selected representative sample of the Lagos state population.
-To achieve this study, the researcher made use of the Wilmer and Dominic sample size calculator with a margin error of 4.9% to statistically determine the accurate number of Lagos State citizens to be used in this study.
+To achieve this , the researcher made use of the Wilmer and Dominic sample size calculator with a margin error of 4.9% to statistically determine the accurate number of Lagos State citizens to be used in this study.
 The secondary data used in the study is the consultation of literature materials, books, journals and from internet sources that discuss the subject matter, “Presidential election in Nigeria.
 Some of the data obtained was presented in a thematic form using tables and statistical interpretations.

+Findings reveal that …….

 Keywords: Presidential, Election, Lagos state, Nigeria, Opinion